JuliaFalstaff/MoviePagination/README.md

 # Watch Out!
-This appliction demonstartes information about movies and TV shows in different categories:
+This application demonstartes information about movies and TV shows in different categories:
 - Most popular movies and series
 - Coming soon
 - Now in theatre